 How this would be achieved was a matter of some debate but Mr Micawber was right, something would turn up.
 On the 27th July the Alderman and the Clerk reported to the Committee that indeed something had turned up, someone rather, than something.
 In fact it was the personage of Sir Sydney Byass who had bought the castle.
 Sir Sydney, a very keen cricketer offered the Club £400 for three years interest free.
 Once again the Committee was content to leave the arrangements to the Alderman and the Clerk.

 By 1923 Alderman Lewis Jenkins JP had been in the chair for a decade.
 In recent months he had received the almost unique accolade for a resident of being awarded the Freedom of Cowbridge.
 In the Minutes of a meeting Lewis Jenkins proposed that the Committee stand in honour of Mr W T Gwyn.
 On 26th of April the Mayor took the Chair and his first task was to call for a similar action in respect of their former Chairman.

 Lewis Jenkins had died with a record of achievement on behalf of the Athletic Club.
 Even today, a century on anyone who takes advantage of the facilities has unknowing cause to be grateful to Lewis Jenkins.
-His picture will soon be hung in the Pavilion; it is the least his memory deserves.
+His portrait is now hanging in the Pavilion; it is the least his memory deserves.

 History has a peculiar ability to drop from its ‘dramatis personae’ men and women who in their era were both important and well known.
 Just think about the Spanish Armada, it was Lord Howard of Effingham who commanded the British fleet not the pirate Drake.
 But who recalls the noble Lord now?